 - 10 hour battery

 Like most new iPads since the first model launched seven years ago, the overall performance of the 9.7-inch iPad is slick and smooth.
+If anything, since iOS 11 launched, it seems even slicker.
 Its game loading speeds might not blow anyone away, but the A9 chip inside is still one of the most efficient and speedy processors on the market.

 Transitions between apps, interactions with content on screen and touchscreen responsiveness are all good.
 In short - it gets everything done with no hiccups and no drama.
 For an everyday tablet, that’s all you can ask for, and all you really need.
 Even running two apps side-by-side didn’t pose any real problems.